Chapter 23: What Must Be Done

 “Stay safe, Api!”
 Bonni called, voice lilting between playful and sincere.

 Apricot waved and stepped into the dingy hallway.
 The door clicked shut behind her, sealing off the warm glow of Bonni’s apartment.
-The corridor’s stale air pressed in immediately—humming lights, peeling paint, the faint scent of old carpet.
+The corridor’s stale air pressed in immediately.
+Humming lights, peeling paint, the faint scent of old carpet.

 A prickle of unease crawled up her spine.
 The rush of the morning was fading, replaced by the weight of what she was digging into.
 Apricot paused, taking a slow breath as the fluorescent hum buzzed in her ears.

-Calm down, she told herself.
 One step at a time.

-And she started down the hall.
+She started down the hall.

 ~

 By midmorning, she was slouched in the back row of her journalism class, staring at a half-filled notebook like it might eventually write itself.
-Miss Akagi’s voice drifted from the front—something about ethical sourcing, conflicts of interest, transparency.
+Miss Akagi’s voice drifted from the front, something about ethical sourcing, conflicts of interest, transparency.
 Normally Apricot would be taking meticulous notes.
 Today, the words slid past her like water.

 She twirled her pen, eyes unfocused, thoughts sinking into the same shadowed corners she’d been avoiding since dawn.